aakgn/PySQIF/docs/index.md

 ## Authors

-PySQUID is currently developed and maintained by [Ali AKGUN](https://linkedin.com/in/ali-akgün-592185147) and [Sasan RAZMKHAH](https://linkedin.com/in/razmkhahsasan).TOBB University of Economics and Technology.
+PySQUID is currently developed and maintained by [Ali AKGUN](https://linkedin.com/in/ali-akgün-592185147) and [Sasan RAZMKHAH](https://linkedin.com/in/razmkhahsasan), TOBB University of Economics and Technology Electrical and Electronics Engineering.

 ## Contact